Midland Mud SalamanderPseudotriton montanus

 Description: A large (3.0 to 7.0 inches in length), stout-bodied species with an orange-brown to reddish-brown dorsum covered with round, well-separated black spots on the back and sides.
 Young specimens are brightly colored, whereas older ones can develop into chocolate colors.
 The belly is a distinctly lighter orangish color, sometimes with dark flecking.
 Eyes are black or dark brown.

 Similar Species: Red Salamander is usually more reddish in color with a more dense concentration of black, irregular spots on the back.
 Also has a yellow iris.
 Spring Salamander has a dark line from the eye to the nostril and a more angular snout.

 Habitat: Inhabits muddy and silty areas along swamps, seeps, bogs, springs, floodplain forests, and headwater streams.
 Also, reported from an intermittent stream in a cedar glade in Wilson County.

 Diet: Small invertebrates, especially worms; and smaller salamanders.

 Breeding information: Little data exists; however breeding is known to occur in aquatic habitats during the fall.
 It is estimated that 70-190 eggs are laid by the female in an underground cavity.
 Hatching is believed to occur in late winter.
 The larval stage lasts from 15-30 months.

 Status in Tennessee: Very hard to gauge the abundance of this secretive, subterranean species.
 Considered exceptionally rare in the Great Smoky Mountains.

 - The Mud Salamander lives up to its name by primarily preferring muddy water habitats, whereas the similar Red Salamander prefers fresh or clear water habitats.

-Best places to see in Tennessee: Along muddy areas of streams and springs in eastern half of TN.
+Best places to see in Tennessee: Along muddy areas of streams and springs in the eastern half of Tennessee.